-- 1) Provide adequate lighting for safe evening use of sidewalks, pedestrian pathways and parking areas. - 2) Position exterior lighting to minimize intrusion and nuisance on adjacent properties, shield fixtures and direct light downward to minimize light pollution. - Incorporate lower-scale lighting, such as bollard lighting, wall mounted fixtures or low pole-pedestrian fixtures along pathways. - 4) Employ decorative light standards as an alternative to standard wood or concrete poles to create neighbourhood identity, subject to approval by the Transportation and Works Department. - 5) Consolidate other utilities, such as cable or telephone, in the base of a light standard, where appropriate.
+- 1. Provide adequate lighting for safe evening use of sidewalks, pedestrian pathways and parking areas. - Position exterior lighting to minimize intrusion and nuisance on adjacent properties, shield fixtures and direct light downward to minimize light pollution. - Incorporate lower-scale lighting, such as bollard lighting, wall mounted fixtures or low polepedestrian fixtures along pathways. - Employ decorative light standards as an alternative to standard wood or concrete poles to create neighbourhood identity, subject to approval by the Transportation and Works Department.

-Bollard lighting to illuminate a pedestrian path
+Bollard Lighting-to illuminate a pedestrian path (right column).